University-wide Research and Creative Achievement Day (URCAD)

-It will feature keynote presentations by our senior prize, graduate, and library award winners during lunch, breakout sessions for undergraduate and graduate oral presentations in the afternoon, and graduate and undergraduate poster sessions in the evening.
+It will feature keynote presentations by our Research Awardees, and library award winners during lunch, breakout sessions for undergraduate and graduate oral presentations in the afternoon, and graduate and undergraduate poster sessions in the evening.

 2018 URCAD Poster and Oral Presentation winners

 Best Graduate Poster Presentation: Tamazur Karim (Anurag Rimzhim) Predictors of Acculturative Stress Among South Asian Immigrants in the U.S.

 Best Graduate Education Poster presentation: Anastasia Stamm (Patrick Foster) Examining High School Mathematics Enrollment Data

 Best Graduate Engineering, Science, and Technology Poster presentation: Elizabeth Gwara (Michael Davis) Investigation of Combination Therapies for the Skin Disease Acne

 Best Graduate Liberal Arts and Social Sciences Poster presentation: Gina Tremaglio (Leyla Zidani-Eroglu) Attitudes and Self-Perceptions of Bilingualism: A Study on Generational Differences